Fall 2022 Graduate Courses

 Teachers, Take Note

-The Board of Trustees of the Sister Rose Thering Fund invites teachers to apply for tuition assistance for courses offered in the graduate program of Jewish-Christian Studies during the spring semester of 2018.
+The Board of Trustees of the Sister Rose Thering Fund invites teachers to apply for tuition assistance for courses offered in the graduate program of Jewish-Christian Studies during the fall semester of 2022.

 Seton Hall University's graduate students in Jewish Christian Studies come from a wide spectrum of the community: educators, academicians, students of religion and inter-cultural relations - those who believe learning is a lifelong adventure.